Menu

 Kettering College OTD Exceptional Applicant Policy

-All applicants are welcome to include in their OTCAS Narrative Statement discussion of how their various intersections of diversity have affected their life, be it through discrimination, inspiration, or otherwise.
-Examples of how their identities have supported their pursuits for higher education and excellence might include a discussion of how their intersections of diversity have motivated them to assume a leadership role or attain a particular goal and how that experience relates to that student’s unique ability to contribute to the profession of occupational therapy and the program’s mission and vision:
+All applicants are welcome to use their OTCAS Narrative Statement to discuss how their unique experiences and perspectives have helped them develop skills, overcome challenges, and gain valuable life lessons that can be applied to future endeavors.
+The examples provided should express how these experiences have motivated them to assume a leadership role or attain a particular goal and how that experience relates to the student’s unique ability to contribute to the profession of occupational therapy and the program’s mission and vision:

-The Occupational Therapy Doctoral Program at Kettering College is committed to developing occupational therapists who are culturally proficient, demonstrate superior clinical and critical reasoning skills, and are innovative practitioners prepared to answer God’s call to serve the southern Ohio region and beyond.
+The Occupational Therapy Doctoral Program at Kettering College is committed to developing occupational therapists who are culturally responsive, demonstrate superior clinical reasoning skills, and are innovative practitioners prepared to answer God’s call to serve.

 Top